A Comparative Review of the Rattle GUI for R

 24. Predicted vs. Observed

-Note that there is no “Graphics” menu, as nearly all the other GUIs offer.
-Rattle’s graphics are done within the analysis steps (jamovi uses this approach too).
+There is no “Graphics” menu, as most of the other GUIs offer.
+Rattle’s graphics are done within the analysis steps (jamovi and JASP use this approach, too).
 The exception comes from its unique integration with the ggraptR software.
 That application allows you to create complex plots interactively using the ggplot2 package.
 Choosing “Explore> Interactive> GGRaptR” displays the interface shown in Figure 7.
 This application is nearly as powerful as Deducer’s Plot Builder plug-in, missing only the ability to add additional layers to a plot (e.g., jittered points on top of a boxplot).

 Figure 7.
 The ggraptR website with my dataset automatically transferred by Rattle.
 I made the graph with just a few clicks of the mouse.

-A more interactive style of plot is available under “Explore> Interactive> GGobi.”
+[Not yet in latest version:] A more interactive style of plot (not shown) is available under “Explore> Interactive> GGobi.”
 GGobi offers scatterplots, bar charts, parallel coordinate plots, and projection pursuit tours, all with multiple linked windows and brushing.
 This lets you select observations in any given plot and see those same observations highlighted in all plots.

 Modeling

 The way statistical models (which R stores in “model objects”) are created and used is an area where R GUIs differ the most.
 The simplest and least flexible approach is taken by jamovi and RKWard.
 They try to do everything you might need in a single dialog box.
 They either don’t save models, or they do nothing with them.
 To an R programmer, that sounds extreme since R can do many tasks using model objects.
-However, neither SAS nor SPSS were able to save models for their first 35 years of existence, so each approach has its merits.
-Other GUIs, such as the R Commander or Bluesky Statistics let you save models and have other dialog boxes that let you do various additional tasks with them.
+However, neither SAS nor SPSS could save models for their first 35 years of existence, so each approach has its merits.
+Other GUIs, such as the R Commander or Bluesky Statistics, let you save models and have other dialog boxes allowing you to do additional tasks with them.

 Rattle creates models within an interactive session, and during that session, it can do various things with them.
-For example, “Evaluate> Lift” created the plot shown in Figure 5.
+[Not yet in new version:] For example, “Evaluate> Lift” created the plot shown in Figure 8.
 You can also use “Evaluate> Score” to open a new data set and use all the models you chose (via checkboxes) to make predictions.
 The models are saved when you save a project.

-An important limitation to be aware of is that Rattle’s modeling does not allow you to control model formulas; they are strictly additive.
-For example, if you wanted to add an interaction term in a linear regression, you would have to copy the code from the “Log” tab to the R console of your choosing, add the model formula you wanted, then execute it.
+An important limitation is that Rattle’s modeling does not allow you to control model formulas; they are strictly additive.
+For example, if you wanted to add an interaction term in a linear regression, you would have to copy the code from the “Script” tab to the R console, add the model formula you wanted, and then execute it.
 Once outside the Rattle environment, you would not be able to use the tools on its “Evaluate” tab to compare that model to others.

 Analysis Methods